oncomouse/courses/2020/engl460fall2020.md

 Check first on Microsoft Teams if you are having issues with some aspect of your weekly work or a problem with a technical issue.
 Also, if you know the solution to another student's problem, feel free to help!

 Our Microsoft Teams site is linked on Canvas.

+## Course Blog

+The course blog is posted at [https://oncomouse.github.io/460blog](https://oncomouse.github.io/460blog).
+This site is my weekly blog for class and where you will post [your individual recaps of previous posts](#semesterly-blog-recap).

 # Textbook and Resource Materials